oil and mixed media on board

 In 1980, he decided to cease these activities to become an artist again and to devote himself to photography for which he is now much better known.
 He moved to New York.
 From 1985 onwards, he exhibited regularly in France and Europe.
 In 1988, the San Francisco Museum of Modern Art (SFMOMA) set up the first major exhibition of the photographer, which was then presented at the MoMA in New York the same year.
 John Coplans died in New York on August 21, 2003.

-There is currently a major exhibition of his photographs - 'John Coplans.
-La Vie des Forms' - at the Fondation Henri Cartier-Bresson in Paris until Jan 2022.
+There was a major exhibition of his photographs - 'John Coplans.
+La Vie des Forms' - at the Fondation Henri Cartier-Bresson in Paris in Jan 2022.